 Why Does This Transition Matter?

 This shift to a digital classroom isn’t just about keeping up with trends; it’s about equipping our students for the future.
-We need to ask ourselves: are we preparing our students for the world they’ll face, or are we preparing them for the world we grew up in?
+We need to ask ourselves: Are we preparing our students for the world they’ll face, or are we preparing them for the world we grew up in?
 The answer is clear.
-The world they’ll step into is fast-paced, tech-driven, and constantly evolving.
-A digital classroom equips students with the skills they’ll need—critical thinking, collaboration, adaptability, and technological proficiency.
-It’s not just an investment in technology; it’s an investment in our future.

 Conclusion

 The future of education is digital, and it’s already here.
 The question is, are we ready to embrace it?
 With the right digital classroom setup, we can make sure our students are not only prepared for the future but that they thrive in it.
 Let’s not wait for the world to change around us—let’s lead the change.
-Let’s create classrooms where learning knows no bounds, where collaboration and innovation are at the forefront, and where teachers and students alike are empowered to do their best work.
+Let’s create classrooms where learning knows no bounds, where collaboration and innovation are at the forefront, and where teachers and students are empowered to do their best work.

 1. How can we train teachers who aren’t tech-savvy?